My Letter to the Rector of My University About the Epidemic

 The next day, I got a very polite answer telling me that they understood how scared I was because of the media, but that there was no reason to panic.

-So I mobilized my classmates and two students told me they’d also write letters.
-History doesn’t say if they did, but a week later…the university closed for good, until at least September 2020.
+So I mobilized my classmates.
+History doesn’t say if they wrote the uni as well, but a week later…the university closed for good, until at least September 2020.

 Find the letter I wrote below.